lacanoid/datalink/docs/type.md

 File group is changed to `www-data`.
 This makes file readable by Apache server and `dlcat` command.

-Read permissions on the file are given for said user and group.
-This makes the file readable by postgres server and apache, dlcat...
-Other permissions are removed, so the normal users can'r read the file anymore.
+Read permissions on the file are set for owner and group. other permissions are removed, so that normal users can'r read the file anymore.

 Note that this requires at least READ ACCESS BLOCKED option, so file will not be writable anyway.